elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

     the audio device in qjackctl and restart the jack server.

 CONTRA:
-  - Really bad: Line-In instruments can be connected via qjackctl to capture 1 to 4.
-But the sound is not captured by recording software like ardour or jack_capture.
-Probably I missed something in the setup...
   - Bad: Microphone of the laptop cannot be used with this configuration.
 Maybe it is a very small config error.
     But I haven't read Mark's tutorial completely... :)
   - Increasing or lowering the audio volume with the master 'PCM' is not possible.
 I need to choose the corresponding